 - Hazelwood Park War Memorial Pavilion, including the Memorial Avenue of Gum Trees

-- Bridge crossing a creek that leads to a duck-filled pond
+- Bridge crossing a creek and pathways that lead to a duck-filled pond.
+Pathways and bridge crossing can be accessed by pushchair and wheelchair users.

 - Cobble stone paved area surrounded by open spaces and park landscaping